lorenapuhl/Backengineering-neural-networks/README.md

 <p align="center">
     <img src="https://github.com/user-attachments/assets/e5bf54b5-c007-4948-bb09-916eb269716f" alt="data set" width="700">

-  <em>Figure 2: (Top) Visualization of neural integration and memory responses.
+  <em>Figure 2: (top) Visualization of neural integration and memory responses.
 An incoming signal is processed by integrating its duration, resulting in a sustained output whose amplitude encodes the length of the input.
-The prolonged activity of this response reflects the network’s memory behavior.

-(Bottom) Input signals of varying durations are processed (integrated) by a Recurrent Neural Network (RNN).
+The prolonged activity of this response reflects the network’s memory behavior. (bottom) Input signals of varying durations are processed (integrated) by a Recurrent Neural Network (RNN).
 The output's amplitude encodes the duration of each incoming signal.
 Three example input signals and their corresponding output responses are shown.</em>
 </p>